emuzzi19/aquaculture/README.md

 while fish.py is the object class which determines the attributes and behaviors of the fish in our simulation. **YOU MUST HAVE THE FILES IN THE SAME DIRECTORY FOR IT TO RUN**

-* Simply run a the aquarium.py through your console/terminal or IDE and input your desired parameters. (type python aquarium.py if using console or terminal)
+* Simply run the aquarium.py file through your console/terminal or IDE and input your desired parameters. (type python aquarium.py if using console or terminal)
 * The file will run the simulation and give you the amount of time it will take to complete.
 * You will then be given output in the form of graphs which can be saved to a file if you wish.